Paul A. Kramer

 “Shades of Sovereignty: Racialized Power, the United States and the World,” in Frank Costigliola and Michael Hogan, eds., Explaining the History of American Foreign Relations, 3rd edition (Cambridge University Press, 2016), pp. 245-270.

 Prof. Kramer has received fellowships from the National Endowment for the Humanities, the Pulitzer Center on Crisis Reporting, Harvard University’s Charles Warren Center, the American Council of Learned Societies, the Fulbright program and the Smithsonian Institution, and was named a Top Young Historian by History News Network.
 He is co-editor of Cornell University Press’ series “The United States in the World: Transnational Histories, International Perspectives” and was program chair for “The United States in the World/The World in the United States,” the 2009 annual conference of the Society for Historians of American Foreign Relations.
 He has served on the editorial boards of Diplomatic History, Labor: Working-Class History of the Americas, and Philippine Studies, and on the Councils of the Society for Historians of American Foreign Relations and the Society for Historians of the Gilded Age and Progressive Era.

-He teaches a wide range of courses in modern U. S. history and the history of the United States in the world at the undergraduate and graduate levels, including Transnational America, 1880-1940; Transnational America, 1940-2010; Race, Gender and 20th Century U. S. International History; Race, Power and Modernity; Class, Culture and Power in the 20th Century United States; The Craft of History; American Masculinities; and Modern Colonialism in Global History.
+He teaches a wide range of courses in modern U. S. history and the history of the United States in the world at the undergraduate and graduate levels, including Transnational America, 1880-1940; Transnational America, 1940-2010; Race, Gender and 20th Century U. S. International History; Race, Power and Modernity; Class, Culture and Power in the 20th Century United States; The Craft of History; American Masculinities; Militarization and American Society in the 20th Century; Immigration and U. S. Foreign Relations in the 20th Century; Modern Colonialism in Global History; and Spatializing History.

 Prospective graduate students interested in applying to work under Prof. Kramer’s supervision should contact him at his departmental e-mail address, email@example.com.